 GFPS Virtual Academy

-During the summer of 2013, GFPS will offer a number of courses*, open to students entering 8th through 12th grades.
-All courses are 1/2 credit and cost $100.
-All registrations will be done online at http://tinyurl.com/GFPSVA-2013 with payment taken to the GFHS or CMR Finance Office or mailed directly to GFPS Virtual Academy (all instructions are on the online form).
+During the summer of 2014, GFPS will offer a number of courses*, open to students entering 8th through 12th grades.
+Each of the courses is 1/2 credit and costs $105.
+All registrations will be done online with payment taken to the GFHS or CMR Finance Office or mailed directly to GFPS Virtual Academy (all instructions will be on the online form once it is available).
+The registration form will be linked from this page when registration opens in early March.

 **Courses marked with a double asterisk currently HAVE sufficient enrollment and WILL run.
 Courses that have a strike-through are full and are no longer taking enrollments.
 If you would like to get on a waiting list in case of a drop, please call Susan Quinn (268-6104).